CARLresearch/blog/_posts/2020-11-12-Add-cross-referencing-in-your-paper-pdfs-created-with-MS-Word.md

 ## Careful !?

-You cannot easily modify these links, once created and modifying the citations with Mendeley or Zotero later will NOT update the cross-referencing, completely messing up your document.
+You cannot easily modify these links after creation, and modifying the citations with Mendeley or Zotero later will NOT update the cross-referencing, thus completely messing up your document.
 Hence please make sure you're doing this as the absolute last stage of typesetting.

-Also keep a saved copy, just in the off-chance, you really need to modify the reference list later.
+Also keep a saved copy, just on the off-chance, you really need to modify the reference list later.

 ## Great!
 Tell me how to do it!